MotiaDev/chessarena-ai/README.md

-# Motia Streams Example
+# Motia Chess Example

-This is a simple example of how to use the Motia Streams API to create a chatbot.
+This is a simple example of how to use the Motia Streams API to create a chess game with AI players.

 ## Installation